Join us for our next Pasture Walk September 29, 2023!

 Wildlife notes

-Swamp Milkweed flowers are visited by many nectar-seeking pollinators including bumblebess, honeybees, and other bees, wasps, flies, butterflies, and hummingbirds.
-The leaves and other plant parts are consumed by a variety of insects, including the well-known Monarch butterfly caterpillar.
-Mammals don’t find this plant to be a favorite due to the fact that it contains cardiac glycosides which are bitter and toxic; however the young shoots and leaves are eaten by deer and rabbits while muskrats and other wetland mammals will consume the roots.
+Many nectar-seeking pollinators visit Swamp Milkweed flowers including bumblebees, honeybees, native bees, wasps, flies, butterflies, and hummingbirds.
+A variety of insects consume the leaves and other plant parts.
+This includes the well-known Monarch butterfly caterpillar.
+Mammals dislike it due to its cardiac glycosides which are bitter and toxic.
+However, deer and rabbits will eat the young shoots and leaves while muskrats and other wetland mammals will consume the roots.

 Additional information